andrasq/node-qworker/README.md

   Default 1, use a new process for each script.
 - `niceLevel` - worker process unix priority level, 19 lowest, -19 highest, default 0.
 - `idleTimeout` - have worker processes exit after a period of inactivity, in milliseconds
+- `exitTimeout` - how many milliseconds to allow for a worker to to exit when told to stop.
+  Default 2000 ms.

 ### runner.run( script, [payload], callback( err, ret ) )